resolver101757/blue_sky_data/README.md

 ## Contact

-For questions or suggestions, please contact [your email](mailto:your.email@example.com).
+For questions or suggestions, please open an issue on the GitHub repository.